Healthdirect Free Australian health advice you can count on.

 Can I take paracetamol with my other medicines?

-Don't take paracetamol if you are also taking other medicines that contain paracetamol, such as paracetamol/ibuprofen combinations, migraine preparations and some cough and cold remedies, because of the risk of overdosing on paracetamol.
-This may damage your liver and can be fatal.
+This is because of the risk of overdosing on paracetamol.
+This may damage your liver and can be fatal (cause death).

 Paracetamol won’t interact with many other medicines if only taken for a few days for pain or fever.
 It’s also safe to take paracetamol if you are on antibiotics.

-Paracetamol is the recommended painkiller for people taking warfarin.
+Paracetamol is the suggested painkiller for people taking warfarin.

-Long-term use of paracetamol may increase the effect of warfarin, which can increase the risk of bleeding.
-However, this is unlikely to happen with the occasional use of paracetamol.
+Long-term use of paracetamol may increase the effect of warfarin.
+This can increase your chance of bleeding.
+However, this is unlikely to happen if you take paracetamol occasionally.

 Will paracetamol affect my driving?